adrianyadav/jekyll-netlify-cms/_posts/2020-02-13-how-to-create-a-blog-for-your-client-part-1.md

 In this series, we will be making a blog editable via Netlify CMS.

-The final product will look like: <http://adrianyadav-blog.netlify.com/> and we will make every bit of content on the page editable via an admin interface **Netlify** provides
+The final product will look like: <http://adrianyadav-blog.netlify.com/> and we will make every bit of content on the page editable via an admin interface **Netlify** provides.

 ## Let's get started